-1 Implement our strategic and financial planning cycle for development, review and monitoring of: NPMP; Local Plan; Corporate Strategy; Medium term financial plan; Performance and Business Plan; Service Plans.
-2 Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered through: NPMP partnership;

-- Planning policy consultation; - Landscape scale partnerships; - Operational partnerships; - Regular communication with bodies representative of the different 'voices' inside and outside of the National Park. - (3) Ensure our risk management policy, strategy and processes cover risk management for partnerships. - (4) Make sure that our procurement strategy and contract procedure rules are robust but provide additional flexibility when needed. - (5) Implement a performance management system with: - identified measures of success/indicators and targets which cascade into service plans and individual objectives; - quarterly monitoring and annual repointing of performance; - identified leads for data owners and data collectors with appropriate checks on quality of information. - (6) Support achievement of our medium term financial plan for revenue and capital expenditure with annual financial planning processes culminating in an annual budget being recommended to the Authority each February.

-What evidence/assurance is in place?
+We w /ill: (4) Implement our strategic and financial planning cycle for development, review and monitoring of: National Park Management Plan; Local Plan; Corporate Strategy; Medium Term Financial Plan; Performance and Business Plan; Service Plans.
+(5) Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered through: NPMP partnership; Planning policy consultation; Landscape scale partnerships; Operational partnerships; Regular communication with bodies representative of the different 'voices' inside and outside of the National Park.
+(6) Ensure our risk management policy, strategy and processes cover risk management for partnerships.
+(7) Make sure that our Procurement Strategy and Contract Procedure Rules are robust but provide additional flexibility when needed.
+(8) Implement a performance management system with: identified measures of success/indicators and targets which cascade into service plans and individual objectives; quarterly monitoring, moving to half yearly monitoring, and annual repointing of performance; identified leads for data owners and data collectors with appropriate checks on quality o information.
+(9) Support achievement of our Medium Term Financial Plan for revenue and capital expenditure with annual financial planning processes culminating in an Annual Budget being recommended to the Authority in March.
+What evidence/assurance is in place? • • • • • • Service Plans to include plans and timescales for reviewing key plans and policies; A work programme is maintained and published for meetings of the Authority and its Committees; Communications and Marketing Strategy Internal Communications Plan; Media protocol; Evidence base for National Park Management Plan, Strategies, Local Plan; Residents and Service User Surveys; Constituent Council and Parish Council liaison meetings; National Park Management Plan focus and targets agreed with partners and stakeholders.
+Progress monitored by Advisory Group with an independent chair; • Partnership Policy and Protocols; Risk Management Policy and Strategy with Corporate Risk Register and Service level Risk Registers Procurement Strategy and Contract Procedure Rules;

-- Service Plans to include plans and timescales for reviewing key plans and policies; - A work programme is maintained and published for meetings of the Authority and its Committees; - Communications and Marketing Strategy; - Media protocol; - Evidence base for National Park Management Plan, Strategies, Local Plan; - Residents and Service User Surveys; - Constituent Council and Parish Council liaison meetings; - National Park Management Plan focus and targets agreed with partners and stakeholders.
-Progress monitored by Advisory Group with an independent chair; - Partnership Policy and Protocols; - Risk Management Policy and Strategy with Corporate Risk Register and Service level risk registers - Procurement Strategy and Contract Procedure Rules; - Performance Management Framework including monitoring and reporting on performance quarterly and year end; - NPMP, Local Plan, Corporate, National Park Family and service indicators; - Annual performance and business plan; - Grant Memorandum and vision statement agreed with Defra (Department for Environment, Food and Rural Affairs); - Medium Term (3-4 years) strategic and financial planning strategy; - Corporate Strategy; - Defra 8 point plan for National Parks.
+- Performance Management Framework including monitoring and reporting on performance quarterly and year end; - NPMP, Local Plan, Corporate, National Park Family and service indicators; - Annual Performance and Business Plan; - Grant Memorandum and Vision Statement agreed with Defra (Department for Environment, Food and Rural Affairs); - Medium Term (3-4 years) Strategic and Financial Planning Strategy; - Corporate Strategy; - Defra 8 Point Plan for National Parks.

-Supporting Principle: D(3) Optimising achievement of intended outcomes
+Sub Principle: D(3) Optimising achievement of intended outcomes